sethwv/sethwv/README.md

 ## I am a Full-Stack Software Developer, eager to learn and keep up with all of the innovation and new technologies coming my way.

 #### 🔭 I’m currently working on a Capstone Project Via Conestoga College -  [ArcticThread/Capstone](https://github.com/Arctic-Thread/Capstone)
-#### 🌱 I’m currently learning more languages, starting with Python and React!
+#### 🌱 I’m currently learning more languages, starting with Python and React